Bodhi312/Elk_Stack_project/README.md

 ![Elk docker PS](/Images/docker_ps.png)

 ### Target Machines & Beats
-This ELK server is configured to monitor the following machines:
+This ELK server is configured to monitor the following machines:<br>
 - 10.0.0.5
 - 10.0.0.8

-We have installed the following Beats on these machines:
+We have installed the following Beats on these machines:<br>
 - Filebeat
 - Metricbeat